districtlines/AKTCodingStandards/README.md

 ```

 #### Literal Strings with apostrophes
 When a literal string contains apostrophes you should use quotations AKA "double quotes".
-The practice of escaping characters should be avoid.
+The practice of escaping characters should be avoided.
 The code becomes cluttered and hard to follow when escaping characters.

 ```php
 $str = "Isn't this a nice looking string?";